-- a) The first 15 holes if all players played them. - b) The first 12 holes if all players played them. - c) The first 9 holes if all players played them.
+- 1. the first 15 holes if all players played them. - 2. the first 12 holes if all players played them. - 3. the first 9 holes if all players played them.

 In the event of a shotgun competition, the minimum number of holes completed by all players will be valid.